Our agents are based across the UK

 The MPC decides what monetary policy action we take, for example the decision to raise, lower or maintain interest rates.
 The FPC decides what steps we take to maintain financial stability.
 And the PRC looks at how we regulate banks and other financial firms.

 We publish agents' reports four times a year in our Agents’ Summary of Business Conditions.

-Each summary reflects the agents’ discussions with around 1,000 businesses across the UK, covering all sectors of the economy.
-The reports do not represent the Bank of England’s view or those of any particular region or firm – they reflect UK-wide feedback from firms.
+Each summary reflects discussions with around 1,000 businesses across the UK, covering all sectors of the economy.
+The reports do not represent our view, or those of any particular region or firm.
+They reflect UK-wide feedback from firms.

 Agents produce quantitative assessments of economic conditions in their region.
 These are called agents' national scores and we publish them at the same time as the agents’ summary.
 The scores indicate how different aspects of the economy are behaving on a scale of -5 to +5.

 Agents also score the performance of individual companies across a range of variables following each visit.
 This forms a data-set known as company visits scores and it includes published data.